-Li Busiliess Teasuris

-$\ oxtimes$ Other reasons Selling of property in country of origin and heritage matters

-Please specify:

-se specify if this information is recorded by national authorities (e.g. in a database).
-Only and arrival is recorded on national database.

-origin, can h eneficiary of subsidiary protection in your (Member) State travels to his/her country of his/her protection status be ceased (e.g. re-establishment in the country of origin)?
-YES Asprovisions of Article 16 of the Qualification Directive are met

-Q26a .
-If ye s to Q26, is it specified:

-ate whether the same legislative provisions (and/or case law or practice) are applicable in ay to refugees and beneficiaries of subsidiary protection in your (Member) State.

-☑ In national legislation?
-Since the Article 16 of the Qualification Directive has not been incorporated in the Cyprus Refugee Law, the provision of this Article is taken into consideration when examining cases concerning possible cessation of subsidiary protection status.

-If box is marked, please specify legislation:

-☐ In case law?

-If box is marked, please indicate case law reference and short summary:

-☐ In practice?

-If box is marked, please explain practice:

-Q26b .
-If ye cessation of s to Q26, which of the following circumstances are taken into account when assessing protection:

-options that apply.
-For each of the (ticked boxes) options indicated, please specify whether n legislation, case law or (administrative) practice.

-□ Frequency of travels to the country of origin

-□ Duration of stay in the country of origin

-Specific place of the stay in the country of origin

-□ Reason for travel to the country of origin

-□ Other

-Please specify:

-Guidance a and challenges in assessing cases of cessation of subsidiary protection

-dance or any other form of established practice on cessation of subsidiary protection national authorities?
-YES

-If yes , pleas e indicate whether they take the form of:

-☐ Internal guidelines

-Please explain:

-□ UNHCR guidelines on cessation

-□ Other
+Person who was granted subsidiary protection status, has a right to obtain a special travel document for an alien, in accordance with the provisions of the Aliens Act.
+That document is issued for a period of two years and can be renewed.
+Depending on the country of travel, a geographical limitations attached to the travel document.
+Q25.
+What are the most common reasons for travel to their country of origin stated by beneficiaries of subsidiary protection to national authorities: ☐ Visits for family reasons ☐ Marriage in the country of origin □ Business reasons ☐ Other reasons Please specify: No intentions or reasons for travel to their country of origin being reported.
+Q25a.
+Please specify if this information is recorded by national authorities (e.g. in a database).
+Non-existing.
+Q26.
+If a beneficiary of subsidiary protection in your (Member) State travels to his/her country of origin, can his/her protection status be ceased (e.g. re-establishment in the country of origin)?
+N/A. Regulations on that matter are not specified in national legislation, case law or in practice.
+Q26a.
+If yes to Q26, is it specified: Please indicate whether the same legislative provisions (and/or case law or practice) are applicable in the same way to refugees and beneficiaries of subsidiary protection in your (Member) State. ☐ In national legislation?
+If box is marked, please specify legislation: ☐ In case law?
+If box is marked, please indicate case law reference and short summary: ☐ In practice?
+If box is marked, please explain practice: Q26b.
+If yes to Q26, which of the following circumstances are taken into account when assessing cessation of protection: Please tick options that apply.
+For each of the (ticked boxes) options indicated, please specify whether it is based on legislation, case law or (administrative) practice. ☐ Frequency of travels to the country of origin ☐ Duration of stay in the country of origin ☐ Specific place of the stay in the country of origin ☐ Reason for travel to the country of origin □ Other Please specify: Regulations on that matter are not specified in national legislation, case law or in practice.
+Guidance and challenges in assessing cases of cessation of subsidiary protection Q27.
+Is guidance or any other form of established practice on cessation of subsidiary protection available to national authorities?
+NO. If yes, please indicate whether they take the form of: ☐ Internal guidelines Please explain: ☐ UNHCR guidelines on cessation person may need to acquire a visa if the specific country is requesting it.
+There are no

-Please specify:
+□ Other Please specify:

 Q28.
 Based on previous answers to questions in this sub-section 2.3., what challenges do national authorities encounter when assessing cases of cessation of subsidiary protection?
-N/A since no frequency of such cases